RENCI-NRIG/x-cite/theme2/SF100/linux-commandline-scripting.md

 # Environment variables

 During a session, the shell maintains some information in what is known as _environment variables_.
-They are pairs of key and value: programs can look up values by keys, and change their behavior accordingly.
+They are key-value pairs: programs can look up values by keys, and use that information.

 To list the environment variables present in your session, use `printenv` command: